Karura Forest: A Sweet Escape

 Getting to Karura

-You can get maps from the main gates at shs 200 or have a guide accompanying you at shs 300 for two hours.
+You can get maps from the main gates at Kshs 200 or have a guide accompanying you at Kshs 300 for two hours.
 I did neither and did not get lost as the trails are well marked.

-The best time to visit is on weekdays because on holidays and weekends Karura is packed.
-I went on a Saturday and there were quite a number of people.
+The best time to visit is on weekdays because, on holidays and weekends, Karura is packed.
+I went on a Saturday and there were quite several people.
 I had to wait for quite some time to take pictures at the waterfall.

 It is pretty affordable too.